 He stated, “I suppose in academia we are always complaining about money, but the fact is I’ve raised almost every penny that has gone into Nemea from private donors, and that’s taken a lot of time and a lot of energy.
 But the donors over the years have become devotees of Nemea, which means they’ve become my students and part of my extended classroom.”

-Officially retired from academic duties in California since 2004, Miller is anything but at rest.
-He still serves on the board of the Revival of the Nemean Games Society.
+Miller officially retired from academic duties in California in 2004 but served on the board of the Revival of the Nemean Games Society until his death in the summer of 2021.
 He and his wife, Effie, who is a Greek-American raised in Utah, built a home in Nemea.
-They have divided their time between Greece and the States.
-And when Miller is in Nemea, he is at the site daily.
+They divided their time between Greece and the States, and when Miller was in Nemea, he was at the site daily.

-This month, Miller participated in the filming of a documentary about his work in Nemea to be televised in September by ERT, the Greek public broadcasting channel.
+In spring of 2021, Miller participated in the filming of a documentary about his work in Nemea which was televised in September by ERT, the Greek public broadcasting channel.

 “Greece has one exclusive treasure,” Miller told Greek Reporter.
 “Other places have beautiful seas and beaches.
 But no place else in the world are there Greek antiquities.
 The Greek state does not exploit archaeology for its own good,” he added.
 “But the current government, has been better at providing funding.
 They have provided for winter staff so that visitors to Nemea throughout the entire year can have access to the site as well as the museum,” he added.